actamu/hyde/funnies.md

 </head>
 <body>

-<p>Click on the buttons inside the tabbed menu to see examples of different types of funnies:</p>
+<p>Click on the buttons inside the tabbed menu below to see examples of different types of funnies:</p>

 <div class="tab">
   <button class="tablinks" onclick="openCity(event, 'All')">All</button>